Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/10-LayerPackageGenerator.md

 This is a list of known problems that can prevent the LPG from running correctly, and troubleshooting steps to fix them.

-#### An Existing Layer Package in the Table of Contents
+#### An Existing Layer/Layer Package in the Table of Contents
-Because the layers are grouped by name in the Table of Contents, having a layer package in the Table of Contents before running the LPG can lead to layers being grouped in unexpected ways.
-Always make sure that the Table of Contents doesn't have any layer packages or group layers in it before running the LPG.
+Because the layers are grouped and referred to by name in the Table of Contents, having a layer or a layer package in the Table of Contents before running the LPG can lead to naming conflicts and layers being grouped in unexpected ways.
+Always make sure that the Table of Contents doesn't have any layers or layer packages in it before running the LPG.

 #### Non-standard Folder Structure
 The LPG works by looking for layers in the folder structure.
 If the folders are not in the standard folder structure, created by the latest version of BRAT, the LPG will not work.
 If you are using data from an old run of BRAT, it may be worthwhile to just run it again all the way through.